jtpaasch/bap-kb/01-knowledge-base/03/README.md

   | Error _ -> failwith "Error initializing BAP"
 ```

-Next define a flat domain that can hold strings, where the empty element is the empty string:
+Define a flat domain that can hold strings, where the empty element is the empty string:

 ```
 let string_domain : string KB.Domain.t =